vrockai/pipeline-test/docs/content.md

 ---

-## The Oral Microbiome and Its Role in Systemic Autoimmune Diseases: A Systematic Review of Big Data Analysis
+## The Oral Microbiome and Its Role in Systemic Autoimmune Diseases: A Systematic Review of Big Data Analysis.
+ 18.07.2022, _L Gao, Z Cheng, F Zhu, C Bi, Q Shi, X Chen_

+Despite decades of research, systemic autoimmune diseases (SADs) continue to be a major global health concern and the etiology of these diseases is still not clear.
+To date, with the development of high-throughput techniques, increasing evidence indicated a key role of oral microbiome in the pathogenesis of SADs, and the alterations of oral microbiome may contribute to the disease emergence or evolution.
+This review is to present the latest knowledge on the relationship between the oral microbiome and SADs, focusing on the multiomics data generated from a large set of samples.

 [Source](https://doi.org/10.3389/fdata.2022.927520)

+10.3389/fdata.2022.927520

 ---

-## Microplastics-perturbed gut microbiota triggered the testicular disorder in male mice: Via fecal microbiota transplantation
+## Microplastics-perturbed gut microbiota triggered the testicular disorder in male mice: Via fecal microbiota transplantation.
+ 17.07.2022, _S Wen, Y Zhao, S Liu, H Yuan, T You, H Xu_

+Microplastics (MPs), an emerging environmental pollutant, have been clarified to induce testicular disorder in mammals.
+And current studies have delineated a correlation between gut microbiota and male reproduction.
+However, it's still unclear whether gut microbiota gets involved in MPs induced reproductive toxicity.
+In this work, we constructed a mouse model drinking 5 μm polystyrene-MPs (PS-MPs) at the concentrations of 100 μg/L and 1,000 μg/L for 90 days.
+Evident histological damage, spermatogenetic disorder and hormones synthesis inhibition were observed in PS-MPs exposed mice.
+With fecal microbiota transplantation (FMT) trial, the recipient mice exhibited gut microbial alteration, and elevated abundance of Bacteroides and Prevotellaceae_UCG-001 were positively correlated with testicular disorder according to spearman correlation analysis.
+Mechanistically, increased proportion of pro-inflammatory bacteria may drive translocation of T helper 17 (Th17) cells, resulting in overproduced interleukin (IL)-17A and downstream inflammatory response in both the mice exposed to PS-MPs and corresponding recipient mice.
+In summary, our findings revealed the critical role of gut microbiota in PS-MPs-induced reproductive toxicity, and tried to elucidate the underlying mechanisms of gut microbial dysregulation-mediated IL-17A signaling pathway.
+Furthermore, this study also provides research basis for gut microbiota-targeted treatment of male infertility in the future.

 [Source](https://doi.org/10.1016/j.envpol.2022.119789)

+10.1016/j.envpol.2022.119789

 ---